onox/json-ada/CONTRIBUTING.md

 #### **Commit messages**

+* Prefix the first line of your commit message with (for example) `foo: ` if applicable.
+See previous commits to see whether the project regularly uses prefixes in commit messages.

 * Make sure each line is at most 72 characters.
 If necessary, leave the second line blank and write a more detailed explanation starting on the third line.
 Wrap the message manually to 72 characters so that you don't